hackerb9/vt340test/mmj.md

 | 4   | Transmit Data - | [GND][GND]  | Green      | 5    | 7     |
 | 5   | Transmit Data + | [RxD][RxD]  | Yellow     | 2    | 3     |
 | 6   | Ready In        | [DSR][DSR]  | Blue       | 6    | 6     |

-:Only valid when looking at a port ("jack"), not the plug on a cable.
+> Only valid when looking at a port ("jack"), not the plug on a cable.

 #### Flip it and reverse it